What is a Substance Use Evaluation?

 It is important to remember that even though you did not choose these circumstances, it is most advantageous for you to begin this process immediately.
 Not only does this exhibit to the judge and prosecution that you are taking your responsibilities seriously, but it allows you an opportunity to receive help that you may very well need.

 Though you might feel embarrassed or ashamed, or inclined to not be entirely forthcoming about your substance use behaviors, you must remember that ultimately this evaluation is for your own benefit.
-The substance abuse professional(s) cannot fully develop a plan or program without knowing exactly where you stand within your substance abuse or addiction.
+The substance abuse professional(s) cannot fully develop a plan or program without knowing exactly where you stand within your substance use or addiction.

-In addition to your substance abuse, this is a time for you to be honest about any other factors that may influence your substance abuse or recovery options.
+In addition to your substance use, this is a time for you to be honest about any other factors that may influence your substance use or recovery options.
 The more honest you are, the greater the benefits you will reap.
 If you hide any habits or information, you are only harming yourself and hindering your chances for a healthier life and a full recovery.
 At any point within your recovery or treatment your success depends on your ability to be honest with both yourself and those who are striving to help you.